 It wasn’t long before a British brig and several supporting bateaux appeared.
 When approximately 250 British soldiers (600 according to some sources) in bateaux pursued the Americans into Cranberry Creek, Major Dimoch sprung his trap.
 The riflemen felled two tall pines over the mouth of the creek near Island Number Nine to block the exit and opened fire with their cannons and muskets.

 According to an 1895 account, only seven Americans were killed to 15-20 British in the engagement, with an unknown number wounded.
 Claims that hundreds of British were killed seem exaggerated.

 Today, the Cranberry Creek battlefield lies southeast of Alexandria Bay within Cranberry Creek Wildlife Management Area, off Swan Hollow Road, just west of where Cranberry Creek flows into a branch of the St. Lawrence River.
 A gravel pull-off and walking trail leads back to an interpretive sign and three small stones marking the location where American casualties were buried.

 Richard K. Champney, who previously owned the property, was unaware of the site until alerted by a local historian, Roger Fulton.
 Champney donated 90 acres for use as a park.

-Posted on August 15, 2017, in History and tagged 1813, Alexandria Bay, Bateaux, Battle of Cranberry Creek, Cranberry Creek, Cranberry Creek Wildlife Management Area, Forsyth Rifles, Goose Bay, Jefferson County, New York, War of 1812.
+Posted on August 15, 2017, in History and tagged 1813, Alexandria Bay, Bateaux, Battle, Cranberry Creek, Cranberry Creek Wildlife Management Area, Forsyth Rifles, Goose Bay, Jefferson County, New York, War of 1812.
 Bookmark the permalink.
 Leave a comment.